South Queensferry to Cramond Walk Through Dalmeny Estate

 Dalmeny House

 The Dalmeny House is a stately house, home to the Earls of Rosebery, that you can visit on the Queensferry to Cramond walk.
-Until the 1800s, Barnbougle Castle was the private residence of the family but then they decided that they need more space and in 1817, Dalmeny House was constructed.
+Until the 1800s, Barnbougle Castle was the private residence of the family but then they decided that they needed more space and in 1817, Dalmeny House was constructed.
 It sits in rolling parkland overlooking the Firth of Forth and is open for guided tours during certain times of the year.
 Dalmeny House is the first Tudor-revival house to be built in Scotland.
 It features octagonal towers, mullion and transom windows, and carved chimney pots.
 Though most of the rooms are Regency in style, the building features a hammer-beam ceiling, stained-glass windows, and Gothic-style fan-vaulted corridors.
 It is also said to house one of the largest collections of Napoleonic memorabilia outside of France.
 See Inside Dalmeny House to learn more about the collections.
 The etymology of the name Dalmeny has been variously suggested to be:

 In Place Names of Edinburgh and The Lothians, John Milne writes of the etymology of Dalmeny: “Field of Smallness, or small field.
 Dail, field; mine, smallness, small.
 The reference might to be to the site of an ancient church.